 Note that this isn’t the typical “10 best motorcycle ramps” type of article.

 Why is that?
-Frankly, I couldn’t find 10 that were worth it.
+Frankly, I couldn’t find 10 that were worth it, and not all ramps are designed for a heavy motorcycle.

 These motorcycle loading ramps aren’t presented in any particular order, but I have broken them down into two basic types: